status-im/specs/docs/draft/9-3rd-party.md

 ##### Concerns
-Making http request means that user metadata leaks.
-Also if service hacked they can be used in various attacks, e.g. by faking returning data.
+Making http request means that a user leaks metadata, which can be used in various attacks if the service is hacked.

 ### Iubenda
 ##### What is it?